-Attributes Attributes Targets Supporting and Explanatory Notes Supporting and Explanatory Notes Sources of site-based evidence (where available) such high-impact species may include Water Fern, New Zealand pygmyweed and the zebra mussel.
+Attri butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) such high-impact species may include Water Fern, New Zealand pygmyweed and the zebra mussel.
 Species that can dominate and impact river banks of the Itchen include Himalayan balsam Impatiens glandulifera, Japanese knotweed Fallopia japonica, giant hogweed Heracleum mantegazzianum, pick-a-back-plant Tolmiea menziesii and Lysichiton spp.
 These species should be absent, or no more than occasional if present.
 There are widespread issues with Himalayan and orange balsam along the riparian corridor but the extent of the problem is unknown.

-0 17 and Structure and Кеу Maintain the abundance of the Some plant or animal species (or related groups of such function structural, species listed to enable each of species) make a particularly important contribution to the (including its influential them to be a viable component of necessary structure, function and/or quality of an Annex I typical and/or the Annex I habitat feature: habitat feature at a particular site.
-These species will include; species) distinctive • , species Plant communities characterised Structural species which form a key part of the Annex I • by pond water crowfoot habitat's structure or help to define that habitat on a particular SAC (see also the attribute for 'vegetation community Ranunculus peltatus and associated aquatic herbs and composition'). grasses Influential species which are likely to have a key role Populations of fish species affecting the structure and function of the habitat (such as including bullhead, atlantic bioturbators (mixers of soil/sediment), grazers, surface borers, salmon and brook lamprey predators or other species with a significant functional role linked to the habitat) Southern damselfly Southern damseliny Site-distinctive species which are considered to be a particularly special and distinguishing component of an Annex I Otter habitat on a particular SAC.
+Structure and function (including its typical species) Key structural, influential and/or distinctive species Maintain the abundance of the species listed to enable each of them to be a viable component of the Annex I habitat feature: Plant communities characterised by pond water crowfoot Ranunculus peltatus and associated aquatic herbs and grasses Populations of fish species including bullhead, atlantic salmon and brook lamprey Southern damselfly Otter Some plant or animal species (or related groups of such species) make a particularly important contribution to the necessary structure, function and/or quality of an Annex I habitat feature at a particular site.
+These species will include; Structural species which form a key part of the Annex I habitat's structure or help to define that habitat on a particular SAC (see also the attribute for 'vegetation community composition').
+Influential species which are likely to have a key role affecting the structure and function of the habitat (such as bioturbators (mixers of soil/sediment), grazers, surface borers, predators or other species with a significant functional role linked to the habitat) Site-distinctive species which are considered to be a particularly special and distinguishing component of an Annex I habitat on a particular SAC.
 There may be natural fluctuations in the frequency and cover of each of these species.
 The relative contribution made by them to the overall ecological integrity of a site may vary, and Natural England will provide bespoke advice on this as necessary.
 The list of species given here for this Annex I habitat feature at this SAC is not necessarily exhaustive.
 The list may evolve, and species may be added or deleted, as new information about